 The Berkeley Sociology Graduate Program is the heart of our collective enterprise.
-We have been able to recruit superlative students year after year thanks to the efforts of the University, the faculty, and our current graduate students.
+Berkeley welcomes a wide diversity of students with far-ranging research interests and equips them with the sociological training, resources, and supportive community necessary to succeed in academia and beyond.
 Students who come here find a graduate program that has been carefully designed to offer them a rich and complete sociological education, while simultaneously allowing space and incentives to explore and develop their original ideas.

-We have a great many indicators of both our selectivity and our success.
-In the past five years, we have averaged around 380 applications to our graduate program.
-We have admitted about 30 students per year (about 8%) and about 15 come each year.
-The quality of our graduate students is also indicated by their ability to win nationally competitive fellowships.
-In the past dozen years, Berkeley graduate students were awarded near one-quarter of the National Science Foundation Graduate Fellowships in Sociology (53 of 226), almost double that of any other program.
-In 2011 one third of our entering cohort were NSF Fellows.
-In addition, our students support their research with fellowships from the Ford Foundation, the Mellon Foundation, and the Fulbright Graduate Student Program.
+Students admitted to Berkeley sociology receive a competitive funding package which includes six years of full support (including tuition and a living stipend) through a combination of fellowships and teaching, with many opportunities to secure funding past year six.
+Additionally, students are mentored in the skills needed to secure nationally competitive fellowships.
+In the past dozen years, Berkeley graduate students were awarded nearly one-quarter of the National Science Foundation Graduate Fellowships in Sociology (53 of 226), almost double that of any other program.
+In addition, our students support their research with fellowships from the Ford Foundation, the Mellon Foundation, the Fulbright Graduate Student Program, and more.
 They also receive funding for their dissertation research from the National Science Foundation, the Institute on Global Conflict and Cooperation, the Charlotte Newcombe Foundation, the American-Scandinavian Foundation, the German Marshall Fund, and the Max Planck Institute for the Study of Societies.

-Our PhD students have been extraordinarily successful in obtaining research and teaching positions in research-oriented universities; recent graduates currently hold faculty positions at Harvard, Michigan, Stanford, Chicago, Northwestern, UCLA, Columbia, Cornell, UC Davis, UC Irvine, UCSF, UCSC, Syracuse, USC, Arizona, Washington, Illinois Urbana-Champaign, MIT, Georgetown, Boston U, SUNY Albany, UMass Amherst, William and Mary, Tufts and Oregon.
-Students have also taken jobs at more teaching-oriented schools, such as the Cal State campuses, Oberlin, Wellesley, Barnard, Boston College, Wesleyan and Sarah Lawrence.
+Training in our department has prepared many of our graduates to obtain research and teaching positions in research-oriented universities; recent graduates currently hold faculty positions at Harvard, Michigan, Stanford, Chicago, Northwestern, UCLA, Columbia, Cornell, UC Davis, UC Irvine, UCSF, UCSC, Syracuse, USC, Arizona, Washington, Illinois Urbana-Champaign, MIT, Georgetown, Boston U, SUNY Albany, UMass Amherst, William and Mary, Tufts and Oregon.
+Other students have taken jobs at more teaching-oriented schools, such as the Cal State campuses, Oberlin, Wellesley, Barnard, Boston College, Wesleyan and Sarah Lawrence.
 Outside the US, students have taken jobs at McGill (Montreal), University College (Dublin), Universidad Carlos III (Madrid) and Tsinghua (Beijing).
-A smaller but significant number have pursued careers in research institutes, business, government, and non-profits.
+A smaller but significant number have pursued careers in research institutes, business, government, and nonprofits.